shaal/fordschool/README.md

 ## Getting Started

 1. Clone the project from github: `git clone https://github.com/palantirnet/fordschool.git`
 2. (*Drupal 7, optional*) Download Drupal 7 assets such as database copy and files from shared Box space.
+Link to [Box](https://app.box.com/folder/110397589252).
   - Place your compressed db copy in the `web7/assets/database` directory (`drupal_7_prod.sql.gz`).
   - Download the `files.zip` and uncompress the zip file.
 Copy the `files` directory to the `site/default` directory.
 Your files directory path should look like this: